arch-of-shadow/aps-mlir/docs/TRANSPILER/HIGH_LEVEL_C_TRANSPILER_GUIDE.md

   etc.).
 - `_burst_read` / `_burst_write` operations are removed with explanatory
   comments; the arrays are assumed to be directly accessible.
-- Direct `_mem[...]` accesses are elided in high-level mode, producing comments instead of side-effecting code.
+- `_mem[...]` writes are elided in high-level mode, producing comments instead of side-effecting code.
+Reads remain as pointer accesses, so the generated signature keeps an `_mem` pointer when required.

 ### Control flow